mifologic/mifologic/README.md

 ### Hi there 👋

-I'm QA & QA Automation.
+I'm QA & QA Automation Engineer.

 - 📫 How to reach me:
 https://www.linkedin.com/in/mariana-plotnikova-32b55847/